jcykung/classroom-rubricmaker-appscript/README.md

 # Google Classroom RubricMaker

 ## Rationale
-I created this to make it easier to generate rubrics in the proper format to be imported into a Google Classroom Assignment.
-When editing an assignment, you can create a rubric but you can also import from Sheets.
-My script generates a Google Sheet that allows you to select certain learning targets and allow them to be imported correctly into Classroom.
-This means that you can load in all of the learning targets for your course and pick and choose which ones to add to a particular Google Classroom Assignment.
-You can reuse the sheet and generate a new rubric each time by selecting the learning targets for each assignment.
-This beats copying and pasting into their rubric editor or typing it all out.
+I kept having to retype or copy and paste rubrics when creating new Google Classroom Assignments and wanted an easy way to generate a rubric on a Google Sheet which I could then import into Classroom (Google Classroom allows you to import rubrics from Google Sheets as long as it's in the proper format).
+So, I created this script that allows you to paste in a master rubric with all your learning targets and convert it into a format that Google Classroom will accept.
+Not only that, but you can reuse this Google Sheet and select learning targets specific to an Assignment and easily import that ready-made rubric into Classroom whenever you create a new Assignment.
+For my own use, I have duplicated the "Google Classroom RubricMaker" sheet and have a copy for each course I teach with a master rubric imported for each course, ready to go.

 ## Usage
 Copy the Google Sheet available here: [Google Classroom RubricMaker](https://docs.google.com/spreadsheets/d/1sMugQFmxFl5JWtNfcGzrE1Z0E_VqRskVYaMTInfQm4A/copy)